pitt-sci-lis-2030/week-8-review/README.md

-# week-8-data-formats
+# Week 8 Review
-Repository for the week 8 lecture materials and exercises on data formats
+Repository for the week 8 lecture materials reviewing the course content so far.